uhppoted/uhppoted-mqtt/documentation/commands/put-card.md

-### `get-card`
+### `put-card`

-Retrieves a card record from a controller.
+Adds or updates a card record on a controller.

 ```
 Request:

-topic: uhppoted/gateway/requests/device/card:get
+topic: uhppoted/gateway/requests/device/card:put

 message:
 {